Steve

 Figure 5;

-Figures 7-9 are
+Figures 7-9 are perspective

-when different acceleration/deceleration is applied to the
+different acceleration/deceleration is applied to the modulator

-modulator shafts; and
+shafts; and

 Figure 10 is a schematic